-That separation is the whole story.
-The computation and the distribution happen on completely different machines, owned by completely different fleets, at completely different times.
+The build and the distribution happen on completely different machines, owned by completely different fleets, at completely different times.
 This post traces the path of a single page - the one you’re reading - from a Markdown file in my private notes to bytes painted in your browser.

-This site is generated by Quartz, a static-site generator that turns Markdown into HTML.
+This site is generated by Quartz, a static-site generator written in TypeScript that turns Markdown into HTML.
+I run my own fork to carry the CI/CD pipeline described below.
 The stock setup keeps your content in a content/ folder inside the Quartz repo itself.
 Mine doesn’t.
 The deploy workflow does something more deliberate:

 - name: Clone vault